HELPING YOU WORK ON THE BUSINESS

 THE TEAM SURVEY

 The Matrix works best when it is shared with the whole senior team.
-Once you have completed your introspection, you choose whose opinions you want to canvas and invite them to undertake the same introspection.
+Sign up to Quarterli®, complete your introspection, choose whose opinions you want to canvas and then invite them to undertake the same introspection.

 Setting Your Objectives